 A sharp white background behind a photographed object can turn a snapshot into something more professional – even if the object is photographed with just a smart phone.
 The use of a lightbox can help create a seamless white background with few shadows.
 Best of all, you can easily make it with stuff around your house in a short amount of time.

 - Matte poster board / sturdy paper approximately twice as long as the box depth

 Our goal is to create a box with three windows: one facing towards the ceiling, one facing towards the left, and one facing towards the right.
-Tissue paper will diffuse the light coming in these windows, and a sloping surface inside the box will give your photos a smooth backdrop.
+Tissue paper will diffuse the light coming in these windows, and a sloping surface inside the box will give your stock photography a smooth backdrop.